Summary

 However, even if debt is fixed, if it is going to mature soon it doesn't offer a lot of protection.
 Unless the company no longer needs to raise cash they will be at the mercy of current conditions.

 Fortunately, the story again here is positive for MAA.
 In addition to have fixed-rate obligations the company also has a well-laddered debt profile.
-Maturities range from this year through past 2032, with the majority of this debt maturing well in to the future:
+Maturities range from this year through past 2032, with the majority of this debt maturing well into the future:

-As you can see, MAA is not at risk of having to contend with floating-rate loans that reset at much higher rates, nor is it going to have to replace a large chunk of maturing debt in the short-term.
+As you can see, MAA is not at risk of having to contend with floating-rate loans that reset at much higher rates, nor is it going to have to replace a large chunk of maturing debt in the short term.
 This is another supporting factor on why I favor MAA - it is run by a disciplined management team.
 This helps set the company up in a differentiating way from other companies that rely more on floating-rate loans and/or who have a shorter maturity profile.

 MAA had been overpriced for a long time but I believe that climate is over.
 The company is well positioned to benefit from geographical trends in the U.S., rising rents, and can manage higher interest rates given its debt structure.
 I would use the recent sell-off as a buying opportunity and I am once again placing a "buy" rating on this stock.
 In my view, readers should give the idea some consideration at this time.